G. V. Prakash Kumar

-G. V. Prakash Kumar (born 13 June 1987) is an Indian music composer, playback singer, actor, and film producer who works mainly in Tamil cinema.
+G. V. Prakash Kumar (born 13 June 1987), is an Indian musician, actor, and film producer who works predominantly in Tamil cinema.
+He is a recipient of three National Film Awards, four Filmfare Awards, and three SIIMA Awards.

-He made his debut as a composer with S Pictures' Veyil (2006), and rose to prominence in the early 2010s.
+Originally a child singer in the 1990s, Prakash made his debut as a composer with S Pictures' Veyil (2006), and rose to prominence in the early 2010s.
 He made his acting debut in 2015 with Darling.

-He has won two National Film Awards, three Filmfare Awards, and three SIIMA Awards.

 Early life

 Prakash Kumar is the son of G. Venkatesh and playback singer A. R. Reihana, who is the elder sister of music director A. R. Rahman.
 His sister Bhavani Sre is also in the film industry.

 Personal life

 Prakash married his schoolmate, singer Saindhavi, in 2013.
-The couple became parents to a daughter in 2020.

-On 13 May 2024, the couple announced their separation after 11 years of marriage.
+The couple have a daughter born in 2020.
+On 13 May 2024, Prakash and Saindhavi announced their separation after 11 years of marriage.
 They officially divorced on 30 September 2025.